 I… I think something happened to Decker.
 Uh, he said some very weird things… Some, uh, really disturbing stuff… I don’t think he was himself.

-The man sitting opposite to me, fixes me with his blazing eyes.
+The man sitting opposite me fixes me with his blazing eyes.
 Even though I’m not looking at him, I feel two hot spots resting on my cheeks.
 As if two wasps had decided to sting me simultaneously.
 Just freaks me out.
-He harrumphs politely, and folds his fingers into a praying gesture.
+He harrumphs politely and folds his fingers into a praying gesture.

 Well, delirium is a very strange mental state.
 He begins explaining, but this is bullshit.
 But this is not that easy.
 It can spook anyone.
 I don’t like how he shrugs.
 There are documented cases, where people started speaking tongues, even ancient greek or latin… His patronizing smile turns my guts.
 And it was a most stressful situation.
 Acidic taste seeps on my tongue, and I force my stomach back down.
 I shake my head.

 THIS IS NOT WHAT I MEAN!
 Not at all.
 I nearly left him on the surface!
 I have his full attention now, he leans forward.
 I nearly left him on the surface, because he freaked me out.

 The solar storm damaged the engines of the landing pod, upon reentry.
 And the com.
-Landing wasn’t optimal, and it’s my fault, that Decker got nearly killed on spot.
-He, uh, rescued me, and got his oxygen tank damaged.
+The landing wasn’t optimal, and it’s my fault, that we both, mostly Decker got nearly killed on spot.
+He, uh, rescued us -me – and got his oxygen tank damaged.